osg-htc/user-documentation/documentation/PATh/htc_workloads/submitting_workloads/quickstart.md

 ### Run the job locally

-When setting up a new job submission, it's important to test your job outside of HTCondor before submitting into pool.
+When possible, it is important to first test your job on your local resorces prior to submitting the job to HTCondor to run on the PATh Facility execution points.
+This will help identify potential errors within the code prior to queuing many HTCondor jobs.

+For example, we can run this executable on our local terminal by typing:

 	$ ./short.sh
 	Start time: Wed Aug 21 09:21:35 CDT 2013